-These guidelines should allow you to cover the maximum possible area with your Router.
+These guidelines should allow you to cover the maximum possible area with your Router (or access point).
 Should you need to cover an even wider area, we suggest the Belkin Wireless Range Extender/Access Point.

 5. Secure Connections, VPNs, and AOL